-- 1.1 Bullying is the persistent action taken by one or more persons against one or more persons with the intention of hurting them either physically or emotionally. - 1.2 Actions may include undue criticism, teasing, social exclusion, interference with property, intimidating behaviour or physical assault. - 1.3 Bullying may be face to face or may be more discrete; perpetrators may use technology and social media to bully their victims (see Appendix A) - 1.4 Bullying is wrong and damages people.
+- 1.1 Bullying is the deliberate and persistent action taken by one or more persons against one or more persons with the intention of hurting them either physically or emotionally. - 1.2 Actions may include undue criticism, teasing, social exclusion, interference with property, intimidating behaviour or physical assault. - Bullying may be face to face or may be more discrete; perpetrators may use technology and social media to bully their victims (see Appendix A) - 1.4 Bullying is often motivated by prejudice against particular groups, for example on grounds of age, ethnicity, sexual orientation, disability, gender, gender identity, gender reassignment, religion, belief / non-belief, background.
+It might be motivated by actual differences between children, or perceived differences. - 1.5 Bullying is wrong and damages people.
 We therefore do all we can to prevent it, by developing a school ethos in which bullying is unacceptable.